tomas-mazak/onair/README.md

 Hence I have created this 3D printed sign, with an ESP8266 controller, as that's the cheapest chip I know that has WiFi.
-The controller runs a simple program with mDNS responder, so I can access it using a hostname rather than IP that can change, and a simple HTTP API, so I can send the ON and OFF commands to it over the network.
+The controller runs a simple program with mDNS responder, so I can access it using a hostname rather than an IP that can change, and a simple HTTP API, so I can send the ON and OFF commands to it over the network.

 For reference and for anyone who might want to build a similar sign, here's a simple tutorial.